HMS Prince of Wales (53): Far East

+Churchill had proposed sending one of the new King George V battleships to Asia as a deterrent to Japanese aggression, though Admiral of the Home Fleet Sir John Tovey was opposed believing that King George Vs were not suited to operating in tropical climates.
 On 25 October Prince of Wales and a destroyer escort left home waters bound for Singapore, there to rendezvous with the battlecruiser Repulse and the aircraft carrier Indomitable.
 Indomitable however ran aground off Jamaica a few days later and was unable to proceed.
 Calling at Freetown and Cape Town South Africa to refuel and generate publicity, Prince of Wales also stopped in Mauritius and the Maldive Islands.
 Prince of Wales reached Colombo, Ceylon, on 28 November, joining Repulse the next day.
 On 2 December the fleet docked in Singapore.
 Prince of Wales then became the flagship of Force Z, under the command of Admiral Sir Tom Phillips.
-Admiral of the Home Fleet Sir John Tovey was opposed to sending any of the new King George V battleships as he believed that they were not suited to operating in tropical climates.

 Japanese troop-convoys were first sighted on 6 December.
 Two days later, Japanese aircraft raided Singapore; although the Prince of Wales's anti-aircraft batteries opened fire, they scored no hits and had no effect on the Japanese aircraft.
 A signal was received from the Admiralty in London ordering the British squadron to commence hostilities, and that evening, confident that a protective air umbrella would be provided by the RAF presence in the region, Admiral Phillips set sail.
 Force Z at this time comprised the battleship Prince of Wales, the battlecruiser Repulse, and the destroyers Electra, Express, Tenedos and HMAS Vampire.

 The object of the sortie was to attack Japanese transports at Kota Bharu, but in the afternoon of 9 December the Japanese submarine I-65 spotted the British ships, and in the evening they were detected by Japanese aerial reconnaissance.
 By this time it had been made clear that no RAF fighter support would be forthcoming.
 At midnight a signal was received that Japanese forces were landing at Kuantan in Malaya.
 Force Z was diverted to investigate.
 At 02:11 on 10 December the force was again sighted by a Japanese submarine and at 08:00 arrived off Kuantan, only to discover that the reported landings were a diversion.